Visiting Grande Prairie, Alberta, Canada

 Grande Prairie (population 68,000+) is 464 km northwest of Edmonton on Highway 43, about a 4.5-hour drive.
 As the centre of the region, it supports a surrounding population of 260,000 people.
 Both WestJet and Air Canada offer several daily direct flights between YQU (Grande Prairie Airport) and YEG (Edmonton International Airport) and YYC (Calgary International Airport), both of which have connecting flights to just about anywhere in the world.

 Enjoy your stay with a special rate at the festival’s Partner Hotel, the Sandman Hotel.
 Phone 780.513.5555 ext.
-0 and quote group #400348 to book a regular room for $99/night or one with a king bed, microwave, and fridge for $109/night.
+0 and quote group #421712 to book a regular room for $99/night or a junior corporate suite with a king bed, microwave, and fridge for $109/night.
 Conveniently located in the heart of downtown Grande Prairie, it is two blocks from the main screening venue (Grande Prairie Live Theatre) and within easy walking distance of a grocery store and a variety of restaurants and coffee shops.

 Want to explore the history of the region?
 Check out the Grande Prairie Museum & Heritage Village in Muskoseepi Park, only a short walk northwest of Grande Prairie Live Theatre (directions).
 The first photo above is taken from the top floor of 214 Place facing west.
 The museum is the red building and Grande Prairie Live Theatre is just out of the picture on the left (one block south of 214 Place).
 The museum is open daily year-round and the Heritage Village opens in early May.
 It consists of 15 historical buildings and a display of antique farm equipment and vehicles that provide visitors with a glimpse of what times past were like.
 It was only 100 years ago that homesteaders traversed the Edson Trail to create a home for themselves and their families here in the Peace Region – a pioneer spirit that can still be seen today in a thriving entrepreneurial culture.